stone-zeng/stone-zeng.site/_posts/2020-08-28-modular-tensor-category.md

 In the above definition, we use "$\overset\sim\to$" to denote the natural isomorphism.
 If "$\overset\sim\to$" becomes "$=$", then we call the monoidal category **strict**.
 In such case, $\alpha_x$, $\lambda_x$ and $\rho_x$ become identity isomorphisms.

+MacLane gives the following important result:

+> **Coherence theorem:**\\
+> *Every monoidal category is equivalent to a strict one.*

 The name "tensor category" is very intuitive, as we have just equipped the category with tensor structure.
-The other name "monoidal category" is not so straight forward, but it indicates an important fact: a strict monoidal category is actually a *monoid* (i.e. a "group" without invertibility):
+The alternate name "monoidal category" is not so straight forward, but it indicates an important fact: a strict monoidal category is actually a *monoid* (i.e. a "group" without invertibility):

 - Tensor product $\otimes$ corresponds to the multiplication in the monoid with the associativity axiom
 - Unit object $\1$ corresponds to the identity element in the monoid